 Lake Jovita offers two golf courses that trick you into believing you are playing in North Carolina.
 This is the hilly section of Tampa Bay and the elevation changes have been used for dramatic effect on the course.
 A visit to Lake Jovita offers a lot of perks, from curb-side service to free practice balls for the driving range to the conveniently located coolers in the golf carts.
 Located about 40 minutes north of downtown, Lake Jovita is an easy trip from nearly anywhere in Tampa.
 There are also private villas overlooking the 18th hole that can be booked for visitors.

 Just over the bridge from Tampa is the Innisbrook Copperhead Course in Palm Harbor.
 One of the favorite stops of the PGA Tour, this course tests even the most seasoned professionals at the Valspar Championship held every March.
-Especially well-known for its "Snake Pit," aka holes 16, 17, and 18, players must watch out or they will get bit!
-The Copperhead was completely restored in 2015, bringing the vision of course's original designer, Larry Packard back to life.
-With plenty of woods, water, and sand to navigate, the Par 71, 7,200+ yard course is as beautiful as it is challenging.
+Especially well-known for its "Snake Pit," aka holes 16, 17, and 18, players must watch out or they will get bitten!
+The Copperhead was completely restored in 2015, bringing the vision of the course's original designer, Larry Packard back to life.
+With plenty of trees, water, and sand to navigate, the Par 71, 7,200+ yard course is as beautiful as it is challenging.
 There is also plenty of wildlife to observe and this part of Tampa Bay is home to really large squirrels, called fox squirrels.
 Don't be alarmed if they jump into your cart searching for snacks.